 Week 4 September 19-25: Teach Youth About Preparedness

 Talk to your kids about preparing for emergencies and what to do in case you are separated.
 Reassure them by providing information about how they can get involved.

 I started my training in emergency preparedness while on my trail to Eagle Scout.
 Emergency Preparedness is a required merit badge and the Boy Scouts emphasize emergency preparedness among the scouts.
 I am a retired Paramedic, Special Operations Paramedic and FEMA trained in Emergency Preparedness and Emergency Management.
 I've responded to many disasters including 9/11 in NYC, hurricanes, blizzards, and mass casualty events and been incident command or staff at many of them.

 Here are some of my favorite resources for learning about Emergency Preparedness.

 Take time to learn lifesaving skills − such as CPR and first aid, check your insurance policies and coverage for the hazards you may face, such as flood, earthquakes, and tornado's.
 Make sure to consider the costs associated with disasters and save for an emergency.
 Also, know how to take practical safety steps like shutting off water and gas.

-The devastating hurricanes and wildfires of 2017 and 2018 reminded the nation of the importance of preparing for disasters.
+The devastating hurricanes and wildfires of the last few years reminded the nation of the importance of preparing for disasters.
 Often, we will be the first ones in our communities to take action after a disaster strikes and before first responders arrive, so it is important to prepare in advance to help yourself and your community.